nunofachada/simoututils/README.md

 A number of [MATLAB]/[Octave] functions and scripts for analyzing [output](simout) data from simulation models.
-These utilities were originally developed to analyze the [PPHPC] model, and later generalized to be usable with any simulation model with time series outputs.
+These utilities were originally developed to analyze the [PPHPC] model, and later generalized to be usable with stochastic simulation models with time series-like outputs.

 These utilities are compatible with GNU Octave.
 However, note that a number of statistical tests provided by Octave return slightly different _p_-values from those returned by the equivalent MATLAB functions.

-The following links describe the available functions:
+The following links list the available functions:

 * [Core functions](core)
 * [Distributional analysis of output](dist)